 Students wishing to declare a course pass/fail or with questions about the pass/fail option should see their adviser in the Stern Office of Academic Advising.

 Incompletes may be earned when unavoidable circumstances keep a student from finishing a course that term and the nature of the course permits the faculty member to allow late completion.
 If coursework will not be completed before the last class for the semester, students may request a grade of Incomplete.
 Students should discuss this option with the professor before the last day of class.
 An Incomplete grade is given at the discretion of the professor and is never automatic.
 Students should note that taking an incomplete grade that results in fewer than 12 units earned for a semester may result in placement on academic warning or academic probation.
 The following incomplete grade designations are without numerical value and are not included in the grade point average:

 I—A notation of I (incomplete) is granted for a single semester.
-If the student does not complete the course material in the appointed time arranged by the instructor, the I becomes an F.
+If the student does not complete the course material in the appointed time (see below) the I becomes an F.